 Supervision: this article provides a practical explanation of supervision.
 Next to what it is (definition and meaning), this article also highlights the difference between Supervision or Leadership, the role of it within an organisation and the topic illegitimate supervision.
 After reading, you will understand the basics of this leadership and management concept.
 Enjoy reading!

 What is supervision?

-A general definition of supervision is that it’s a social process, a cooperative relationship between a leader and at least one other person in order to complete a specific activity.
-The social process is a two-way street and is carried out to achieve an organisational goal through support and guidance.
+A general definition is that it’s a social process, a cooperative relationship between a leader and at least one other person in order to complete a specific activity.

 Supervision is a continuous process in which motivation, performance and rewards, and leadership all play a role.
 The goal is to stimulate the professional growth of employees, to safeguard good quality, and to increase control.

 Supervision means overseeing something or someone.
 It also means leading, although supervision and leadership are two different concepts.
 Leadership is the ability to effectively and responsibly handle employees, business processes and business programmes.

 Leadership also means achieving organisational objectives.
 Supervising on the other hand is the activity, carried out by supervisors, for instance to track the productivity and progress of employees.
 These employees are under the direct supervision of the supervisor.
 Supervising is a management activity, and supervisors have a management role in organisations.
 In general, people distinguish between direct and indirect supervision.

 Direct supervision is a term that is used to refer to situations in which there is always a supervisor present.
 In such cases, the supervisor oversees all activities that are being performed by the employees and continuously provides them with feedback and guidance.